TigerSheng/utefa-website/README.md

 Deploying on Claudia can be as easy as [this](https://claudiajs.com/tutorials/serverless-express.html).

 After deployment, the API will serve in the form of a Lambda function on AWS, and you will be able to access it from a Lambda url.

+**Note:** Authorizations settings under "ANY" method has to be set to "AWS_IAM" to secure the API.

+### Testing API Authorizations
+After deployed on AWS API Gateway and set up the IAM authorizations, we can test our API using either POSTMAN or npm package [aws-api-gateway-cli-test](https://www.npmjs.com/package/aws-api-gateway-cli-test).

 ## Client
 Our Client is written in React.js with identification support from AWS Cognito.
 The following instructions will help to set up a local testing environment.